Hank-Tang/Hank-Tang.github.io/README.md

 Hi!
 I am a third-year student majoring in Applied Artificial Intelligence at the University of Hong Kong (HKU).

-I am interested in applying AI algorithms in the field of AI for Healthcare.
-I have been working on Electronic Health Records (EHR) with Natural Language Processing (NLP) and Multimodal approaches.
+I am interested in AI for Healthcare.
+I am currently focused on building more interpretable EHR (Electronic Health Records) models with clinical domain knowledge enhancement.
+I don't think that purely applying tuned-LLMs would bring us close to solving the question.
+I am working on graph-based and multimodal approaches.

 I love to discuss new ideas related to or beyond those topics and methods.
 Please email me to start a chat if you are interested.